albertonl/alb-old/README.md

 - G++

+- Git

 - Any Linux distribution

 - Basic knowledge of Linux shell commands

-1. Clone this repository into your computer.
+- Have root permissions

-2. Open a terminal (Ctrl+Alt+T) and move to the directory where the repository has been cloned.
+1. Open a terminal (Ctrl+Alt+T) and move to your personal folder (type `cd ~`).

+2. Clone this repository (type `git clone https://github.com/albertonl/alb.git`).

-3. Type `g++ alb.cpp -c`
+3. Type `cd alb/`.

-4. After that, type `g++ alb.o -o alb`
+4. Type `chmod +x install.sh`.

+5. Run the installer script (install.sh) by typing `./install.sh`.

 # _Execution_:

-1. Write your program (can be used any file extension, but it is recommended to use `.alb`.
-Also, the file must be in the same directory as the interpreter executable -> `alb`).
+1. Write your program (can be used any file extension, but it is recommended to use `.alb`).

 2. Open a terminal (Ctrl+Alt+T) and move to the directory where your code is located.

-3. Type `./alb`

-4. The interpreter will ask you the name of your file.
-Then, write it.
+3. Type `alb fileName` (changing `fileName` by the name of your program, including the file extension).

-5. Then, the program should be running.
+4. Then, the program should be running.

 # _Latest updates:_

 - V 0.0.1: initial interpreter

 - V 0.0.2: statements can be separated by spaces and lines, and tabs can be used at the beginning of statements.
 Added comments (`//` at the beginning of the comment.
 Comments have to be alone in a line).

+- V 0.0.3: now the file name must be specificated when calling the interpreter in the same command.
+New installer script (only for Linux).